andreasvarga/FaultDetectionTools.jl/README.md

 This book describes the mathematical background of solving synthesis problems of fault detection and model detection filters and gives detailed descriptions of the underlying synthesis procedures.

-The targeted functionality parallels the functionality of the MATLAB collection of tools [FDITOOLS](https://github.com/andreasvarga/FDITools), whose User's Guide of the version V1.0 is provided in the file [`fditoolsdoc.pdf`](https://github.com/andreasvarga/FDITools/blob/master/fditoolsdoc.pdf).
+The implemented functionality parallels the functionality of the MATLAB collection of tools [FDITOOLS](https://github.com/andreasvarga/FDITools), whose User's Guide of the version V1.0 is provided in the file [`fditoolsdoc.pdf`](https://github.com/andreasvarga/FDITools/blob/master/fditoolsdoc.pdf).

 ## Supplementary information